I’ve been struggling with this a lot lately. I want more money, but deep down, I don’t believe I deserve it.

 - Realistic or Reasonable

-For example, when I started blogging I read in many blogs that people write several blog posts in a single day so they can schedule a lot of content in advance.
+For example, when I started blogging, I read in many blogs that people write several blog posts in a single day so they can schedule a lot of content in advance.

-In my case, I need several days to write a single post because I like to research the topic, find gaps I can fill, write an outline, structure my content according to my audience, check my grammar more than once, and take breaks when I feel drained.
+In my case, I need several days to write a single article because I like to research the topic, find gaps I can fill, write an outline, structure my content according to my audience, check my grammar more than once, and take breaks when I feel drained.